fratambot/MLOps-with-wandb/README.md

 ## Evaluation

 Now that you have retrained your candidate model for more epochs it's time to evaluate it.
-For this task you'll use the `evaluate.py` script.
+For this task you'll use the `app/pipelines/evaluate.py` script.
-The valuation will be performed on the validation set (again) and on the test set that your model has never seen before.
+The evaluation will be performed on the validation set (again) and on the test set that your model has never seen before.
 For this task a table with images generated from the numpy arrays examples (`X_val` and `X_test`) wil be built.
-This operation might take a while depending on the size of your validation and test size (if you kept the default parameters in `data_prep.py`, there will be 1401 validation examples and 700 test examples to convert into images and it will take ~15MB of hard disk and wandb storage space).
+This operation might take a while depending on the size of your validation and test size (if you kept the default parameters in `data_prep.py`, there will be 1401 validation examples and 700 test examples to convert into images and it will take ~17MB of hard disk and wandb storage space).
 You can decide to not generate the examples images using the boolean `--no-generate_images` flag:
 ```
 python app/pipelines/evaluate.py --no-generate-images
 ```